You may start out looking like Leonardo DiCaprio, but you could end up looking like Ed Asner.

 A dermatologist told Mic that the man bun phenomenon is at least partially to blame for making traction alopecia more common among men.
 If caught early enough, treatment is simple.
 Don’t pull your hair back so tight, and your hair will become healthier.
 But if being kinder to your hair doesn’t work right away, the hair loss may have become permanent.
 That usually means discussing a surgical option.

 RHRLI offers hair treatment options for both men and women.
 We’ll start you out with a consultation and a scalp examination.
-If a surgical option is needed, you’ll be in the right hands because we are the only hair loss treatment center on Long Island that offers a state-of-the-art procedure called Robotic Follicular Unit Extraction (RFUE).
+If a surgical option is needed, you’ll be in the right hands because we are the only hair loss treatment center on Long Island that offers a state-of-the-art procedure called Robotic Follicular Unit Excision (RFUE).
 Unlike traditional hair transplant treatments like Follicular Unit Transplantation (FUT), or “strip surgery,” RHRLI uses a minimally invasive procedure that won’t be as painful and significantly shortens recovery time.
-Other follicular unit extraction (FUE) techniques that use manual devices are susceptible to human error.
+Other Follicular Unit Excision (FUE) techniques that use manual devices are susceptible to human error.
 The RFUE technology has unmatched precision and accuracy which is consistently reproducible.

 RHRLI uses the ARTAS® System, which employs robotic technology to assist physicians in the hair transplant process.
 We will find the healthiest hairs to use for transplant and the result will be a more natural and healthy looking head of hair.